Best Water Playgrounds and Sprinkler Parks in NYC and on Long Island

 Neighborhood: Ditmars Steinway

-As a musical homage to the Steinway & Sons factory just blocks away, this playground was revamped with a baby grand piano sprinkler play area for young kiddos to splash around and cool down in during the New Yor City summer days.
+As a musical tribute to the Steinway & Sons factory just blocks away, this playground was revamped with a baby grand piano sprinkler play area for young kids in New York to splash around and cool down during summer days.

 There is also more opportunity for fun with renovated play equipment and a fitness center for adults to exercise and stay healthy.